A Great Way for Kids and Adults to Have Fun Together

 Suitable for Kids Age 7 and Up

-On hunts for children ages 7 to 14, at least one adult per team is necessary.
+On hunts for children ages 7 to 14, you must provide at least one adult chaperone per each team.
 Teens ages 15 and up can hunt without adult supervision (although we usually think it’s best to have an adult along).